agatakolohe/Vendors-Orders-PierresBakery.Solution/README.md

 2. Open the file.
 Follow the installation steps.
 3. Confirm the installation is successful by opening your terminal and running the command `dotnet --version`.
 The response should be something similar to this:`2.2.105`.
 This means it was successfully installed.

+##### Compiling

+- Navigate to the VendorsOrdersPieresBakery folder in the command line
+- Use the command `dotnet build` to compile

 ##### Installing Packages

-- Navigate to the Bakery.Tests folder in the command line
+- Navigate to the VendorsOrdersPierresBakery.Tests folder in the command line
 - Use the command `dotnet restore`

 ##### Run Tests

-- Navigate to Bakery.Tests folder in the command line
+- Navigate to VendorsOrdersPierresBakery.Tests folder in the command line
 - Use the commands `dotnet build` and `dotnet restore` to make sure code is compiled and packages are installed
 - Use the command `dotnet test` to run tests on all test methods